chatwoot/docs/docs/product/others/agent-bots.md

 There are two types of agent bots in chatwoot.
 1. **Global Bots** : Global Bots have a permission scope for all the accounts in a chatwoot installation.
 They can interact with bot accessible endpoints in respect to any account in that installation.
-2. **Account Bots** : Account Bots have a permission scope that is limited to the account for which the bot was cteated.
+2. **Account Bots** : Account Bots have a permission scope that is limited to the account for which the bot was created.

 You can provision Agent Bots in Chatwoot either through our API or using Rails Console.